zerodayrat/ZeroDayRAT/README.md

 ### Talking about Personal Stuff:

-- 👨‍💻 I’m currently a Bug Hunter
+- 👨‍💻 I’m love programming and Linux based operating systems
-- ⚡ I’m looking to collaborate in Bug Bounty Hunting, CTF development or maybe on some other good projects.
+- ⚡ I’m looking forward to collaborate in Bug Bounty Hunting, CTF development or maybe on some other good projects.

 <br>